These meatless walnut meat vegan sloppy joes will blow your mind! Super easy to make and perfectly similar to the traditional version.

 - 1 15oz can diced tomatoes (not drained)

-- 2 tbsp soy sauce (can use coconut aminos or no soy soy sauce)
+- 2 tablespoon soy sauce (can use coconut aminos or no soy soy sauce)

 - 2 cups ketchup

-- 1-2 tbsp sriracha (Optional.
+- 1-2 tablespoon sriracha (Optional.
 Only add if wanting it spicy)

 - 8 hamburger buns